Because it isn't Easter without toilet roll bunnies, neon eggs and spring floral wreaths, here are our favourite craft ideas for kids!

-6. Easter sundae kit
+6. Easter egg rocks

-7. Easter Mason jars
+10. Easter Mason jars

 Got some Mason jars lying around?
 Spruce them up with a lick of paint to make these cute offerings.
-Not only are they easy to make, they’re super-pretty to look at.
+Not only are they easy to make, but they’re also super-pretty to look at.
 Fill them with flowers, chocolate eggs or candy once you’ve followed this tutorial by No.2 Pencil.

-8. Easter treat holders
+11. Easter treat holders

-9. Origami bunny book marker
+12. Origami bunny book marker

 Are the little ones avid readers?
 Keep their books dog-ear free by turning your bookworms into book-bunnies with these lovely origami bookmarkers by Easy Peasy and Fun.

-10. Neon dip-dyed eggs
+13. Neon dip-dyed eggs